minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 The Startup Item will be installed into `/Library/StartupItems/MySQLCOM'.
-(Before MySQL 4.1.2, the location was `/Library/StartupItems/MySQL', but that collided with the MySQL Startup Item installed by Mac OS X Server).
+(Before MySQL 4.1.2, the location was `/Library/StartupItems/MySQL', but that collided with the MySQL Startup Item installed by Mac OS X Server.)
 Startup Item installation adds a variable `MYSQLCOM=-YES-' to the system configuration file `/etc/hostconfig'.
 If you would like to disable the automatic startup of MySQL, simply change this variable to `MYSQLCOM=-NO-'.